Phenomenology (sociology)

+Phenomenology within sociology (also social phenomenology or phenomenological sociology) examines the concept of social reality (Lebenswelt or "Lifeworld") as a product of intersubjectivity.
+Phenomenology analyses social reality in order to explain the formation and nature of social institutions.
+The application of phenomenological ideas in sociology, however, is not reduced to the notion of the "Lifeworld", nor to "grand" theoretical synthesis, such as that of phenomenological sociology.

 Context

+Having developed the initial groundwork for philosophical phenomenology, Edmund Husserl set out to create a method for understanding the properties and structures of consciousness such as, emotions, perceptions of meaning, and aesthetic judgement.

 Social phenomenologists talk about the social construction of reality.
 They view social order as a creation of everyday interaction, often looking at conversations to find the methods that people use to maintain social relations.

 The leading exponent of Phenomenological Sociology was Alfred Schütz (1899–1959).
-Schütz sought to provide a critical philosophical foundation for Max Weber's interpretive sociology (verstehende Soziologie) by applying methods and insights derived from the phenomenological philosophy of Edmund Husserl (1859–1938) to the study of the social world.
+Schütz sought to provide a critical philosophical foundation for Max Weber's interpretive sociology (verstehende Soziologie) by applying methods and insights derived from the philosophy of Husserl to the study of the social world.
 It is the building of this bridge between Husserlian phenomenology and Weberian sociology that serves as the starting point for contemporary phenomenological sociology.

 Not all versions of phenomenological sociology are based on Weberian themes.
-In point of fact, there is some historical evidence that would suggest that elements of Weberian sociology are themselves based on certain phenomenological themes; especially in regard to the theory of the intended meaning of an act, and ideas regarding theory and concept formation.
+There is some historical evidence that suggests elements of Weberian sociology are themselves based on certain phenomenological themes, especially in regard to the theory of the intended meaning of an act and ideas regarding theory and concept formation.
 Weber may have taken influence from Wilhelm Dilthey's theory of Weltanschauung, who may have also taken from Husserl's theory of meaning.

-While Husserl's work was directed at establishing the formal structures of intentional consciousness, Schütz was concerned with establishing the formal structures of what he termed the Lebenswelt ("Lifeworld").
+While Husserl's work was intended to understand how we reflect on the structures of consciousness in its own right, Schütz was concerned with the relationship between the Lebenswelt ("Lifeworld") and human action.
 Husserl's work was conducted as a transcendental phenomenology of consciousness.
 Schütz's work was conducted as a mundane phenomenology of the social world.
-The difference in their respective projects rests at the level of analysis, the objects taken as a topic of study, and the type of phenomenological reduction that is employed for the purposes of analysis.
+Their projects differ in level of analysis, topics of study, and the type of phenomenological reduction used in analysis.

-Ultimately these two distinct phenomenological projects should be seen as complementary, with the structures of the latter dependent on the structures of the former.
-That is, valid phenomenological descriptions of the formal structures of the life-world should be wholly consistent with the descriptions of the formal structures of intentional consciousness.
-It is from the latter that the former derives its validity, verifiability, and truth value.
+Ultimately these two distinct projects should be seen as complementary, with the studies of the latter dependent on the studies of the former.
+That is, valid phenomenological descriptions of the social reality should be consistent with the descriptions of intentional consciousness.
+It is from Husserl's work that Schütz' derives its meaning and verifiability.
 This is in keeping with Husserl's conception of phenomenology as "First Philosophy", the foundation, or ground, for both philosophy and all of the sciences.